adamschlesinger/website/res/pages/resume.md

 # knowledge

-i'm a generalist. i touch **a ton** of tech with extreme frequency, but these are **roughly** ordered by level of how quickly i can hit the ground running. regardless of each items' position i typically spin up on anything new very fast.
+i'm a generalist. i touch **a ton** of tech with extreme frequency, but these will eventually be **roughly** ordered by level of how quickly i can hit the ground running. regardless of each items' position i typically spin up on anything new very fast.

 |                 |             |                   |                    |
 |:----------------|:------------|:------------------|--------------------|